maryobotros/Comps-Code/readme.arc.md

 - Infomrtion is passed back and forth between the Arduino robot and Node.js using Serialport
 ![Architecture](Architecture.png)

-WEBAPP <-(socket.io)-> NODE.JS <-(serialport)-> ARDUINO ROBOT

 ## index.ejs
-The `index.ejs` file listens for a message from the Arduino over the USD port and then passes a message onto the HTML/JavaScript using Socket.io.
+The `index.ejs` file listens for a message from the Arduino over the serial port and then passes a message onto the HTML/JavaScript using Socket.io.
+- This file executes a function using Socket.io to send a unique id to Arduino, indicating which mode to use for the robot.
+It also uses socket.io to to receive data that is displayed on the webpage such as the status of the robot.
+- This file uses the serialport to send and recieve data from the Arduino.
 ```javascript
 // Start the server using http library and file system library to grab the index page
 var http = require('http');